 For energy work the drum serves a powerful vibrational tool for aligning and activating all of our energy channels.
-We can use the voice too as a means to raise our vibration and connect to our guides.
+We can use specific rhythms as a means to raise our vibration and connect to our inner guides.

 The great thing is, you don’t even need to believe in this stuff.
 Once you start creating those grooves and those vibrations, the synchronisation is going to happen anyway.
 Your brainwaves are going to step in to match your tempo and your magnetic vibrational resonance is going to rise to the point that it drags that same frequency back to you.

 Your emotions will shift as you move higher up the vibrational scale, they have to.